Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

  For the nature of the problem, customer behavior changes slowly and doesn’t require real-time or near real-time prediction in minute scale.
 Therefore, we use Azure Machine Learning in batch mode.
 We use Azure SQL DW for its scalability to query large amount of data, and its elasticity of starting small and scaling up as needed easily.
 We chose to use PolyBase to load data into Azure SQL DW because of its high efficiency.

- ## Setup Steps
+##Setup Steps

+The following are the steps to deploy the end-to-end solution for the predictive pieples.

 ### Instruction for Finding Resource Groups

 Going back to your resource group is important over the course of deployment steps.
 Here is the how we can find the desired resource group:

  1. Log into the Azure Management Portal https://ms.portal.azure.com
  1. Click  **Resource groups** button on upper left